Time Windows specify the acceptable time frame to arrive at a given stop. This is expressed in the Road Warrior app as Schedules and Availability.

 A one-time schedule can be added directly to a Stop by clicking on the Stop and selecting Add Schedule.
-From there you can select the time window.
-Adjust the priority slider.
+From there you can select Create One-Time Stop to set the time window and adjust the Priority slider.

 A standard schedule is a schedule that is saved so it can be applied to multiple Stops or Stops you want create in the future.

-To add a standard schedule and view your saved schedules click on Schedules in the left hand menu bar.
-Click on the + sign at the upper right to add a new schedule and set the priority level to the right (red) if the Stop must occur within the time window.
+To add a standard schedule and view your saved schedules click on Schedules in the left hand sidebar menu.
+Click on the + sign at the bottom right to add a new schedule and set the priority level to the right (red) if the Stop must occur within the time window.

 How to use Priority Level

 Every schedule is assigned a priority level.
 The Priority slider is a scale from low priority on the left (blue) to high priority on the right (red).
 If your Stops must occur in the time window, mark them as high (red) priority level.
 If the time window is more flexible and you don't want to go out of your way to visit the Stop within the time window, mark it as a lower priority.

 Why assign a lower priority level to a schedule?